AdamAnSubtractM/scoopers-newsletter-demo-app/README.md

 * Copy the `sampleenv.local` file and rename it to `.env.local`.
 This is ignored by git for security reasons
 * Update `NEXT_PUBLIC_VAPID_PUBLIC_KEY` to have a value of the public key we generated in the previous steps
 * Update `VAPID_PRIVATE_KEY` to have a value of the private key we generated in the previous steps

+### Some general notes about the push notifications in this demo

+* The app intentionally only allows the user to reserve one icecream at a time because I don't want to bog down my $10 server with uneccessary load.
+In a real app, ideally, you'd be able to handle multiple notifications
+* If you pull this down locally, you may notice that at times, the push notifications don't always send.
+This is because we're checking the notification queue every thirty seconds and after a while, the browser may throttle the notifications so that you're not abusing them.
+Simply shut off the server, completely exit the browser, and restart the browser & server to resolve this

 ### Start the App